cloud-gov/cg-site/_kbarticlespages/repository-best-practices.md

 layout: post
 title: "GitHub Repository Best Practices"
 date: April 12, 2024
-excerpt: Pages guide for mainitning GitHub hosted repositories
+excerpt: Pages guide for maintaining GitHub hosted repositories
 ---

 Adhering to a set of best practices when it comes to managing GitHub repositories can greatly ease the maintenance burden and drastically improve the developer experience for websites hosted on cloud.gov Pages.
-It must be stated that this document should serve as a constructive conversation piece for agencies and not as an audit mechanism.
-Although by utilizing certain code scanning tools agencies may find it easier to identify and cover certain security controls within their respective Customer Responsibility Matrix (CRM).
+This document should serve as a constructive conversation piece for agencies and not as an audit mechanism.
+But by utilizing certain code scanning tools, agencies may find it easier to identify and cover certain security controls within their respective Customer Responsibility Matrix (CRM).
 Here is a useful guide for you to get started with implementing some best practices regarding user permissions and security for your GitHub hosted repositories.

 ## **Public vs Private repositories**

-A repository does *not need* to be public in order for Pages to be able to build the website, both public and private repositories are acceptable.
+A repository does *not need* to be public in order for Pages to be able to build the website; both public and private repositories are acceptable.
 When it comes to Pages there are certainly some unique considerations for each.

 #### **Public**

 ##### **Pros**
   - Easy for Pages engineers to access the codebase and provide support/debug